pcross0405/PhRAMPT/README.md

 REQUIRED FOR DFT COMPARISON

 > Currently only comparsion with VASP is supported, further, only VASP compiled with HDF5 support.
-> Comparisons using the VASP OUTCAR file and other DFT packages will come in future update.
+> Comparisons using the VASP OUTCAR file and other DFT packages will come in future updates.

    - [py4vasp](https://www.vasp.at/py4vasp/latest/)